exeter-fp/category-theory/Martin/05-products-and-coproducts/readme.md

    construction._

-    The 'product' of two objects `a` and `b` is the 'largest' object that is 'less than' both `a` and `b`, where 'largest' and 'less than' is defined by the poset's order relation `≤`:
+    The 'product' of two objects `a` and `b` is the 'largest' object that is 'less than' both `a` and `b`, where 'largest' and 'less than' are defined by the poset's order relation `≤`:

     ![Challenge 2](images/challenges-05-2.jpg)